-The U.S. Bank foreign transaction fee is either 0% or 3% of the purchase amount or foreign ATM advance transaction, depending on the card.
-And if you want to withdraw cash abroad, be prepared to pay a $2.50 non-U.S. Bank ATM fee.
+The U.S. Bank foreign transaction fee is either 0% or 3% of the purchase amount or foreign ATM cash advance transaction, depending on the card.
+Plus, if you want to withdraw cash abroad, be prepared to pay a $2.50 non-U.S. Bank ATM fee as well.

 If you’re going abroad, be sure to take a credit card that won’t rack up foreign transaction fees.
 And if you have a bank account with U.S. Bank, stay away from international ATMs.
-Those foreign withdrawal fees hit hard.
+The foreign withdrawal fees are pretty high.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.